OISF/suricata/doc/userguide/upgrade.rst

 Other changes
 ~~~~~~~~~~~~~
+- `http2.header` has now the same behavior as `http.header` : matches on combination of all headers instead of matching on each one individually.
 - NSS is no longer required.
 File hashing and JA3 can now be used without the NSS compile time dependency.
 - If installing Suricata without the bundled Suricata-Update, the ``default-rule-path`` has been changed from ``/etc/suricata/rules`` to ``/var/lib/suricata/rules`` to be consistent with Suricata when installed with Suricata-Update.
 - FTP has been updated with a maximum command request and response line length of 4096 bytes.
 To change the default see :ref:`suricata-yaml-configure-ftp`.